-Activity Date Start of consultation briefing 19 September Communications to all employees 22 September Wider leadership group event (current tier 4 and above) 27 September Deadline for suggestions on the proposed new structure (please send these to consultation@essex.gov.uk ) 12 October Mid consultation briefing where we will share the latest position on the structure, slotting proposals, job summaries, and selection 19 October Wider leadership group event 19 October Close of consultation briefing and final position confirmed on the structure, slotting and ring fencing 4 November Deadline for expressions of interest in roles 14 November Interview period 17 November to 14 December
+Activity Date Start of consultation briefing 19 September Communications to all employees 22 September Wider leadership group event (current tier 4 and above) 27 September Deadline for suggestions on the proposed new structure (please send these to consultation@essex.gov.uk) 12 October Mid consultation briefing where we will share the latest position on the structure, slotting proposals, job summaries, and selection 19 October Wider leadership group event 19 October Close of consultation briefing and final position confirmed on the structure, slotting and ring fencing 4 November Deadline for expressions of interest in roles 14 November Interview period 17 November to 14 December All appointments confirmed By w/c 12 December New leadership team event 19 December Wider leadership group event (current tier 4 and above) 20 December

-All appointments confirmed By w/c 12 December New leadership team event 19 December Wider leadership group event (current tier 4 and above) 20 December 3.3 If you have not consulted or engaged with communities that are likely to be affected by the policy or decision, give details about when you intend to carry out consultated or provide reasons for why you feel this is not necessary.
-Please include any reasonable adjustments, e.g. accessible formats, you will provide as part of the consultation process for disabled people: In addition to the above, formal consultation with affected employee place in September.
-Consultation will last for 45 days and during th opportunities for employees to understand the proposals and to pronumber of ways.
-These include: Group consultation meetings 121 meetings with management 121 meetings with HR where required Electronic and hard copy consultation packs Dedicated shared area including dedicated email address for the recommunications. is time there will be vide feedback in a Individuals who wish to have the support of their union will be able any meetings. to invite them to attend The consultation process will be accessible and the OD team will en reasonable adjustments will be made to ensure the consultation pro •
+If you have not consulted or engaged with communities that are likely to be affected by the policy or decision, give details about when you intend to carry out consultation or provide reasons for why you feel this is not necessary.
+Please include any reasonable adjustments, e.g. accessible formats, you will provide as part of the consultation process for disabled people:

+In addition to the above, formal consultation with affected employees and Unions will take place in September.
+Consultation will last for 45 days and during this time there will be opportunities for employees to understand the proposals and to provide feedback in a number of ways.
+These include: Group consultation meetings

+- 121 meetings with management - 121 meetings with HR where required

+Electronic and hard copy consultation packs

+Dedicated shared area including dedicated email address for the restructure communications.

+Individuals who wish to have the support of their union will be able to invite them to attend any meetings.

+The consultation process will be accessible and the OD team will ensure that any known reasonable adjustments will be made to ensure the consultation process is inclusive.